-Given our limited operating history and limited experience with our current pricing models, we may not be able to accurately predict customer renewal or retention rates.
+Given our limited experience with our current pricing models, we may not be able to accurately predict customer renewal or retention rates.
 As a result, we may be required or choose to reduce our prices or change our pricing model, which could harm our business, results of operations, and financial condition.